 Bandon Preserve • Bandon, OR • 12/20/15

 The timing never quite worked out for me to come and play Bandon Preserve, but I made it a special point to visit the course this time.
 I reserved an 11:00 tee time and pre-paid the winter rate of $50.
-That is still awfully expensive for a par-3 course, but this isn’t your typical par-3 course.
+That is still awfully expensive for a par-3 course, but this is not your typical par-3 course.

 I finished the other stuff early and headed over to Bandon Preserve.
 It was wide open, so I teed it up right away and basically had it to myself.
 I saw a few other folks out there behind me, but there was nobody in front of me and I enjoyed my own pace.